 How to Become a Private Pilot

 Aviation is a wonderful business.
-If you have what it takes—I don't mean a rich uncle in high place, either—you can fly for a living.
+If you have what it takes—I don't mean a rich uncle in high places, either—you can fly for a living.
 What does it take?
 The most important quality is desire.
-Over the years I've taught many people to fly.
+Over the years I've taught many, many people to fly.
 Quite a few of these folks went on to become airline pilots, corporate pilot and flight instructors.
-In every case, anyone who wanted a flying job got one (maybe not the job they originally wanted, but they did get a flying job).
+In every case, anyone who wanted a flying job got one (maybe not the job they originally wanted, but they did get a flying job, and upward mobility in the aviation industry quickly followed, too).
 Let me state this in a different way: Everyone I've known with a deep desire to fly for a living was eventually able to do so.
 That's a fact!
-Desire is the one thing that motivates you to find ways to pay for your flight training, as well as commit yourself to the required study hours for private pilot licensing.
+Desire is the one thing that motivates you to find unique and novel ways to pay for your flight training (and I don't mean "bank robbing," either), as well as commit yourself to the required study hours for private pilot licensing.
 Of course, you need to have the basic physical and mental qualifications, too.
 That being said, it’s your desire to fly that’s the single most important thing you need to earn a private pilot license.

 While visiting the FBO, please consider taking an introductory flight.
-Many flight schools offer these flights at costs anywhere between $49 and $99.
+Many flight schools offer these flights at a typical cost of $99.
 This is an excellent way to see what aviation is like first hand as well as get the feel for what a particular instructor might be like (no, don’t feel his biceps or touch her nose).
 As you’ll soon see, the flight instructor is the most important component in your eventual success at flight training.

 Nothing—NOTHING!—is more important than finding a good instructor.
 NOTHING!
 NOTHING!
 NOTHING!
 Period!
 Got that?
 In this sense, you’re trying out the instructor as well as seeing whether or not you really like airplanes (I know you will).
 There’s one additional benefit to the introductory flight, too.
-If the instructor is willing, he or she may log this flight as dual instruction for you, meaning that this flight time is applicable to the total flight time needed to obtain the private pilot license.
+If the instructor is willing, he or she may log this flight as "dual instruction" for you, meaning that this flight time is applicable to the total flight time needed to obtain the private pilot license.
 Of course, you’ll need to purchase a log book to log this flight (a log book is what pilots use to keep track of their flight times and it’s not made out of logs, either).
-Fortunately, most flight schools have these books for sale starting at approximately $12 and up.
+Fortunately, most flight schools have these books for sale starting at approximately $12 and up (get a simple but nice one).

-Once you've found a good flight school and good instructor, you're ready to begin your training (read about how to find a good instructor).
+Once you've found a good flight school and good instructor, you're ready to begin your training (if you haven't already done do, read this piece on how to find a good instructor).
 The FAA (Federal Aviation Administration) requires that you have a minimum of 40 hours of flight time for the private pilot certificate.
 About half of this will be spent with your flight instructor and the other half will be solo flight (by yourself—you’ll love it!).
 To be realistic, it normally takes a little longer than 40 hours to earn the private pilot certificate.
 In fact, the national average for the private pilot certificate is 71 hours.
 But don't let that disturb you.
+If you train frequently enough, have a good instructor and fly a simple, non-complex airplane, you can do it in 40-45 hours.
+That's a fact!
 Remember, some folks stretch out their training for a year or two, which results in their needing many more hours to finish the program.
 This, of course, inflates the average hours needed to complete their training.

-Plan on approximately 50 to 55 hours of flight training to become a private pilot.
+Generally speaking (even if you don't hold that rank) it takes approximately 50 to 55 hours of flight training to become a private pilot.
 How long will it take?
 Earning the private pilot license normally takes about six months.
 Of course, if you're planning on taking flying lessons in the middle of winter, then plan on canceling and rescheduling many of your flights, especially if you live where the winters are intense.
-In some parts of the country, it's so rare to see the sun during the winter that everyone reports it as a UFO when it pops out from behind a cloud.
+In some parts of the country, it's so rare to see the sun during the winter that, when it pops out from behind a cloud, everyone reports it as a UFO.
 If you can train where the weather's good, then that's even better for you.
 I have to admit that I've known some pretty creative instructors who manage to accomplish a lot of flight training even when the weather is downright awful.

 With good weather, however, it's possible to earn a private certificate in a much shorter time.
 My friend and fellow flight instructor Wally Funk once taught someone to fly in 13 days.
 But then again, Wally is one of the best flight instructors in the business and she lives in New Mexico (hint: good weather).
 Want to know how her student did it in two weeks?
 You are so lucky, because I’m going to tell you.
 Read on.